SportsReiter12/Data-Science/NFL Capstone Project/README.md

  Yet again, the log losses were high meaning you would be punished for being confident and wrong.
 However, the point of this project was more about accuracy and that is what these models succeed in.
 If one inputs all the stats from a game, they can tell you whether a team won or not.

- The code is [here] (https://github.com/SportsReiter12/Data-Science/blob/master/NFL%20Capstone%20Project/Machine%20Learning/NFL%20Capstone%20Machine%20Learning.ipynb) and the Machine Learning Analysis is [here] (https://github.com/SportsReiter12/Data-Science/blob/master/NFL%20Capstone%20Project/Machine%20Learning/NFL%20Capstone%20Machine%20Learning%20Analysis.pdf).
+ The code is [here](https://github.com/SportsReiter12/Data-Science/blob/master/NFL%20Capstone%20Project/Machine%20Learning/NFL%20Capstone%20Machine%20Learning.ipynb) and the Machine Learning Analysis is [here](https://github.com/SportsReiter12/Data-Science/blob/master/NFL%20Capstone%20Project/Machine%20Learning/NFL%20Capstone%20Machine%20Learning%20Analysis.pdf).

  ## Conclusion